Install SSL Certificate on Amazon Web Services (AWS)

 – Certificate_Object_GUID is the ID of the certificate.

 Note: To store and deploy Certificate, you can use either IAM API or ACM tools.

 Next, Create HTTPS listener to assign SSL certificate on the load balancers that will accept HTTPS requests on port 443 and send request on port 80 using HTTP.
 It can be done by following command:

 aws elb create-load-balancer-listeners --load-balancer-name my-load-balancer --listeners Protocol=HTTPS,LoadBalancerPort=443,InstanceProtocol=HTTP,InstancePort=80,SSLCertificateId=ARN

 Check SSL Certificate Installation

-Now, You can check SSL certificate is successfully installed on Amazon Web Services (AWS) with tool such as SSL certificate Analyzer of Comodo and verify details of certificate installation.
+Now, You can check SSL certificate is successfully installed on Amazon Web Services (AWS) with SSL checker tool and verify details of certificate installation.